Trading curb: Price discovery

 Price discovery as it relates to equities is the process in which a security's market value is determined by way of buyers and sellers agreeing on a price suitable enough for a transaction to take place.
 On the New York Stock Exchange alone, it is not uncommon for over $1.5 trillion of stocks to be traded in a single day.
-Due to the large amount of transactions that take place every day, experienced traders, and computer using algorithmic trading make trades based on the slightest up-ticks and down-ticks in price, and subtle changes in the bid–ask spread.
-When trading halts for any amount of time, the flow of information is reduced due to a lack of market activity, adversely causing larger than normal bid-ask spreads that slows down the price discovery process.
-When stock specific trading halts occur in order for press releases to be announced, the market has to then make a very quick assessment of how the new information affects the value of the underlying asset leading to abnormal trading volume and volatility.
+Due to the large amount of transactions that take place every day, experienced traders and computers using algorithmic trading make trades based on the slightest up-ticks and down-ticks in price, as well as subtle changes in the bid–ask spread.
+When trading halts for any amount of time, the flow of information is reduced due to a lack of market activity, adversely causing larger than normal bid-ask spreads that slow down the price discovery process.
+When stock-specific trading halts occur in order for press releases to be announced, the market has to then make a very quick assessment of how the new information affects the value of the underlying asset, leading to abnormal trading volume and volatility.